jacqueline-he/catchy./README.md

 ## Video Walkthrough

-A video walkthrough of all the app features can be found [here](https://youtu.be/gf21rzDk0N8).
+A more comprehensive video walkthrough of all the app features can be found [here](https://youtu.be/gf21rzDk0N8).

 ## Credits